ajcr/jinx/README.md

 ## Warning

-This project is an ongoing learning exercise.
+This project is experimental.
 There will be bugs, missing features and performance quirks.

-Some key parts of J are not currently implemented in Jinx, but might be in future.
+Some key parts of J are not currently implemented in Jinx (but might be in future).
 These include:
+- Differences in how names are interpreted and resolved at execution time.
 - Locales.
 - Definitions and direct definitions (using `{{ ... }}`).
 - Array types other than floats, integers and and strings.
-- Executing scripts.
+- Executing J scripts.
 - Control words.